Utqiagvik, Alaska: 20th century to the present

 In 1972, the North Slope Borough was established.
-The borough has built sanitation facilities, water and electrical utilities, roads, and fire departments, and established health and educational services in Utqiagvik and the villages of the North Slope with millions of dollars in new revenues from the settlement and later oil revenues.
+The borough has built sanitation facilities, water and electrical utilities, roads, and fire departments, and has established health and educational services in Utqiagvik and the villages of the North Slope with millions of dollars in new revenues from the settlement and later oil revenues.

 In 1986, the North Slope Borough created the North Slope Higher Education Center.
-Renamed Iḷisaġvik College, it is an accredited two-year college providing education which is based on the Iñupiat culture and the needs of the North Slope Borough.
+Renamed Iḷisaġvik College, it is an accredited two-year college providing education based on the Iñupiat culture and the needs of the North Slope Borough.

 The Tuzzy Consortium Library, in the Iñupiat Heritage Center, serves the communities of the North Slope Borough and functions as the academic library for Iḷisaġvik College.
-The library was named after Evelyn Tuzroyluk Higbee, an important leader in the community.
+It was named after Evelyn Tuzroyluk Higbee, an influential community leader.

-Utqiagvik, like many communities in Alaska has enacted a "damp" law, prohibiting the sale of alcoholic beverages.
-It allows for import, possession, and consumption of such beverages.
+Utqiagvik, like many communities in Alaska, has enacted a "damp" law prohibiting the sale of alcoholic beverages.
+However, the import, possession, and consumption of such beverages are still allowed.

 In 1988, Utqiagvik became the center of worldwide media attention when three California gray whales became trapped in the ice offshore.
 After a two-week rescue effort (Operation Breakthrough), a Soviet icebreaker freed two of the whales.
-Journalist Tom Rose details the rescue and the media frenzy that accompanied it, in his 1989 book Freeing The Whales.
+Journalist Tom Rose details the rescue, and the media frenzy that accompanied it, in his 1989 book Freeing The Whales.
 The movie Big Miracle is based on the rescue and was released on February 3, 2012.